thegodone/molds-branch/doc/README.txt

          SCF_END

    <GEOMETRY>
-      To set geometry(configurtion) of a system calculated by MolDS, the configuration should be written in geometry-directive.
+      To set geometry(configuration) of a system calculated by MolDS, the configuration should be written in geometry-directive.
       Each line inside the geometry-directive indicates each atom of the system.
       Namely, each line should containe one character and three doubles.